First of all, this has been wearing on me. Former facebook exec says, you are being programmed. Here’s that article.

 Now, here’s where I’m going to tell you that I work my ass off.
 I’m in some kind of physical pain every minute of every day, some days, I do less.
 Some days, I don’t do much.
 When I can, I work my ass off.
 I’ve had numerous webpages, tried a million different colors and webpage layouts, and checked out this site and that site, and I’m sure that to some that has just looked like a mess of confusion.
 (In all honesty, sometimes it has been a mess of confusion.)
 But, I’ve been learning all the while.
 I’m a writer, I try to get it right the first time but that doesn’t mean it isn’t going to need editing.
 Write, re-write, edit, and those are all things that apply to other areas of life.
 If you were creating a recipe from scratch, it might take you several attempts before you had your ingredients right.
 I work my ass off on my own books.
 This is work.
 Something that I’ve learned, the hard way, and more than once, is to trust my own intuition about what I should be doing and how I should be doing it.
 Everyone else might be going wherever or doing whatever, or doing things however, and I’ve learned that if my intuition tells me something else, listen to that.
 I’ve taken not a little grief for that on occasion, for not following the herd or for voicing a seemingly contrary way of doing something.
 As time has gone on, over the long haul, my intuition has generally proved to be pretty accurate. ( Sometimes I’m wrong.
 Just remember that if ever you walk on water, there will be those who will just say you can’t swim.)

 What I wanted to do, originally, was to set up my webpage and have that be the hub of my online universe, something along the lines of what Gillian Anderson has done, though not exactly, and I’ve got it pretty close here now.
 I didn’t want it to be the center of the wheel and then you’d have to go over here to look at this thing, and then over there to look at that thing.
 One page.
 Then using the existing social media to promote the work and direct to the work.
 So that more work, can actually be accomplished.
 The Pinterest page is gone, I’ll likely be fighting myself over that one for a few days.
-The tumblr page is gone, though how I love, love, love tumblr.
-I’m going to be deleting my Goodreads account and profile, however that works, if I can. ( And that’s another thing, there are getting to be sites where they won’t delete your profile.)
-This page, is going to be the place where I am going to curate whatever all it is.
-I’ve already begun that with lists of movies, books, music, etc. All sorts of different folks use the internet for all different sorts of things.
-If I wasn’t using the internet with regard to my writing, I don’t know that I’d be on social media at all really.
+The tumblr page is gone, though how I love, love, love tumblr. ( I re-upped pinterest and tumblr but not so much as an extension of my online writerly world but for creative purposes, get some good sparks to the imagination from those sites.)
+This is my webpage for the purposes of promoting my work, and occasionally that of others, for the promotion of writing and literature and such.
+All sorts of different folks use the internet for all different sorts of things.
+If I wasn’t using the internet with regard to my writing, I don’t know that I’d be on social media at all.
 There are a lot of things that I want to accomplish as a writer, a lot of books for me to write.
-My intuition a couple of weeks ago was to bring it all in and I went the other way for a minute thinking, “Well, if I just use it all differently then maybe I can keep my Pinterest and my tumblr and not be distracted and still…” Nope.
 I have work to do.

 Writing to do.